-Following the storming of the US Capitol Building in Washington DC on 6th January 2021, ACOS partners released their own safety advisories, webinars and resources for journalists and editors planning to cover Joe Biden's inauguration and any associated civil unrest across the country.
+Following the storming of the US Capitol Building in Washington DC on 6th January 2021, ACOS partners released a series of civil unrest safety advisories, webinars and resources for journalists and editors.

-Covering everything from risk assessment and planning to situational awareness and on-the-ground tactics, this resource provides valuable information and guidance for any protest situation.
+Covering everything from risk assessment and planning to situational awareness and on-the-ground tactics, these resources provide valuable information and guidance for any protest situation.

-Includes information and advice on Digital safety and planning, physical safety, including equipment and clothing; situational awareness with regard to authoriities and protestors; on the ground positioning and how to deal with tear gas.
-Also included is advice on COVID-19 transmission.
+Includes information and advice on digital safety and planning for civil unrest, physical safety, including equipment and clothing; situational awareness re. authorities and protestors; on the ground positioning and how to deal with tear gas.
+Also includes advice on COVID-19 transmission.

-This video webinar, led by Jeff Belzil, IWMF's Director of Security, and Corinne Chin, staff journalist at the Seattle Times, prepares journalists to cover civil unrest in the United States and how to best report safely with police and political extremist presences.
-The presenters covered the general tactics used by extremist groups, PPE and police crowd tactics.
-Maria Alejandra Silva Ortega from the International Women’s Media Foundation moderated the discussion.
+Led by Jeff Belzil, IWMF's Director of Security, and Corinne Chin from the Seattle Times, this webinar prepares journalists to cover civil unrest in the US and how to report safely with police and political extremist presences.
+Includes general tactics used by extremist groups, PPE and police crowd tactics.
+Moderated by Maria Alejandra Silva Ortega from IWMF.

-Our own webinar ‘Navigating the New Safety Landscape’ includes a discussion with our panel of freelancers and editors on the safety aspects of covering protests and how they prepared for and responded to the related dangers, threats and pressures.
-Moderated by David Rohde of the New Yorker, the webinar features freelance photojournalist Vanessa Charlot; Beth Flynn, Deputy Picture Editor at The New York Times; Guillermo Galdós, freelance filmmaker and Latin America Correspondent for Channel 4 News; and Mike Shum, Freelance Journalist and Filmmaker.
+Moderated by David Rohde of the New Yorker, it features freelance photojournalist Vanessa Charlot; Beth Flynn, Deputy Picture Editor at The New York Times; Guillermo Galdós, freelance filmmaker and Latin America correspondent, Channel 4 News, and award-winning freelance filmmaker Mike Shum.